dsolstad/walkthrough-try2hack.nl/level12.md

 # 2011.11.06 20:27:44 CET
 ```

-We don't need to find the username actually, but I'll show you at the end.

-I wrote this Javascript to get the valid passwords (Yes, plural):
+What the program does is that you actually create your own password based on what you begin to type in.
+Sounds weired, but it's true.
+There are many valid passwords, but they need to fulfil the algorithm.

+I wrote this Javascript to get all the passwords.
+You may open the javascript console in your web browser and paste in the code.
+You will see a whole bunch of valid passwords, but it's just one password that makes any sense, which is "648tryharder".

 ```Javascript
 var i = 0;
 while(i <= 999) {